 Polycarbonate for Swedish documents

-On January 22, 2015, Thales has been selected by the Swedish Transport Agency (Transportstyrelsen) to design, develop and deliver the new generation of Swedish highly secure driver licenses and digital tachograph cards.
+On January 22, 2015, Thales was selected by the Swedish Transport Agency (Transportstyrelsen) to design, develop, and deliver the new generation of Swedish highly-secure driver licenses and digital tachograph cards.

 - The new driving license

 - The new driver's qualification cards